 Time goes hand in hand with being realistic.
 There are only 24 hours in a day, no matter how much time you think you can squeeze into it.
 Relax.
 Breathe.
 Try again tomorrow.

 One thing that might help you in checking things off your list is to make it into a routine or add it to your existing routine.
-For example, in the morning, your routine may be to check social media in the while you’re having your coffee.
+For example, in the morning, your routine may be to check social media while you’re having your coffee.
 Instead of checking social media, check your bank balances.
 Financial self-care √.

 Remember the Basics